Dragon Age: The Veilguard: Critical reception

-Dragon Age: The Veilguard received "generally favorable" reviews from critics for its Windows, Xbox Series X/S, and PlayStation 5 versions according to the review aggregator website Metacritic.
+Dragon Age: The Veilguard received "generally favorable" reviews from critics for its Windows, Xbox Series X/S, and PlayStation 5 versions, according to the review aggregator website Metacritic.
 OpenCritic determined that 71% of critics recommended the game.
 Veilguard was subject to review bombing on Metacritic, with some users criticizing the game for being "woke".
 Some outlets noted that the user reviews of Veilguard on Steam, which requires users to play the game before leaving a review, had a "mostly positive" rating.
-In response, Metacritic emphasized their moderation system which would remove abusive reviews.
+In response, Metacritic emphasized its moderation system, which would remove abusive reviews.

 Hayes Madsen of Rolling Stone called Veilguard a "fresh start for the franchise" with the game "practically a soft reset".
 Leana Hafer for IGN similarly commented that the "story feels like both a send-off and a soft reboot, in a way, which was paradoxically a bit refreshing and disappointing at the same time".
 She also found it "cool" that the Inquisitor returns as "a fairly important character".
 Andy Bickerton of NPR viewed the game as a "well-executed action RPG".
 However, he called the decision to not include prior player narrative choices a "letdown", noting that "it's easy to see how this squandered potential, along with the tonal inconsistencies, could have arisen out of Veilguards near-decade of troubled production".
-Lauren Morton of PC Gamer thought a downside of perceived streamlining and eliminating the "most common RPG frictions" is that it "can feel more action adventure than RPG at moments".
+Lauren Morton of PC Gamer thought that a downside of perceived streamlining and eliminating the "most common RPG frictions" is that it "can feel more action adventure than RPG at moments".

 Critics were mixed on the game's story.
-Matt Purslow from IGN said that Veilguard was "at war with itself", as he felt that the game was not interested in exploring the franchise's past despite being its first direct sequel, and that the game sidelined major characters such as Solas and Varric.
+Matt Purslow from IGN said that Veilguard was "at war with itself", as he felt that the game was not interested in exploring the franchise's past, despite being its first direct sequel, and that the game sidelined major characters such as Solas and Varric.
 Malindy Hetfeld of The Guardian referred to the "surprisingly mediocre" writing in Veilguard, describing the protagonist Rook as more of a witty observer than a "person with opinions".
 She also found the "comically evil" new villainous gods disappointing compared to the more "compelling" Solas.
 Hafer opined that Veilguard has "weird" pacing, and that the overarching plot "is nothing particularly outstanding in its overall structure", with the only interesting factor being Solas.
 Madsen argued that Solas was "a secondary protagonist", with the game focusing on his choices, their impact, "and how your journey as Rook mirrors" his journey.
-Ash Parrish of The Verge appreciated how Solas' arc subverted her desire to kill him despite longstanding animosity; she praised BioWare for crafting "his story arc in a way that didn't soften his actions as villain backstories typically do, but in a way that I felt compelled to make a different choice".
+Ash Parrish of The Verge appreciated how Solas's arc subverted her desire to kill him despite longstanding animosity; she praised BioWare for crafting "his story arc in a way that didn't soften his actions as villain backstories typically do, but in a way that I felt compelled to make a different choice".
 Reviewers were divided over how consequential player choices were to the narrative, with some finding major decisions "few and far between".